thezaplang/zap-webiste/README.md

 ## License

-ZAP is licensed under the MIT License.
+ZAP Website is licensed under the MIT License.